-NUA Sector average

-Teaching Excellence Framework rating Gold N/A

-Overall satisfaction (National Student Survey) 81% 84%

-Graduate employability (DLHE survey) 94% 94%

-Undergraduate student retention 93% 91%
+NUA Benchmark Teaching Excellence Framework rating Gold N/A Overall satisfaction (National Student Survey) 81% 80% Graduate employability (Graduate Outcomes survey) 93% N/A Undergraduate student retention 93% 92%

 NUA was awarded Gold in the Teaching Excellence Framework (TEF) in 2017, with the TEF Panel citing that NUA 'delivers consistently outstanding teaching, learning and outcomes for its students.
 The highest quality found in the UK'.
-Our overall satisfaction score in the 2019 National Student Survey was 81%, which sat just below the Ipsos MORI sector mean.
-The percentage of our 2017 graduates finding employment or going onto further study within six months of graduation was the same level as the HESA location-adjusted benchmark, while our retention rate of 93% was 2% above the HESA benchmark.
+Our overall satisfaction score in the 2020 National Student Survey was 81%, which sat just above our benchmark, as set by the Office for Students.
+The percentage of our 2018 graduates finding employment or going onto further study within fifteen months of graduation was 93% (our HESA benchmark has not yet been released), while our retention rate of 93% was 1% above the HESA benchmark.